Falls of Baleine

 Water falls down in a single leap, at the base of the falls has formed a basin.
 Visitors often take a refreshing dip in it.

-This Caribbean country offers great scenery and has many interesting natural landmarks, archaeological and architecture values.
+This Caribbean country offers great scenery and has many interesting natural landmarks and archaeological, and architectural values.
 Especially interesting are the mysterious petroglyphs.

 Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.